 well as their scope and content.
 The Secretary of Defense implements programs to transfer

 defense articles and services on a government-to-government basis.
-The Defense Security Cooperation Agency (DSCA) is the

 principal